zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set-flex.md

 ---
-title: Associate a virtual machine scale set with Flexible Orchestration to a capacity reservation group (preview)
+title: Associate a virtual machine scale set with Flexible Orchestration to a capacity reservation group
 description: Learn how to associate a new virtual machine scale set with Flexible Orchestration mode to a capacity reservation group.
 author: bdeforeest
 ms.author: bidefore